Hartshead Moor services

 Hartshead Moor services is a motorway service station on the M62 near Brighouse, West Yorkshire.
-It is the highest service station in the United Kingdom.

 History

 Construction

 The service area was built from March 1972 by Shepherd Construction, for Ross Motorway Services, after Leicester Forest East, and with Membury services.
 Construction was to begin in December 1971.
 Cooperation would be with Huddersfield Polytechnic for training staff.
 250 staff would be needed in the summer, and 225 in the winter.
 Each side would be 16 acres, with no restaurant.
 There would be a cafeteria on each side, with a movable partition for the transport cafeteria.

 In February 1973, 46 year old Richard Clark was appointed as general manager.
 He had been catering manager of Washington Service Area, for Esso, and general manager of Leigh Delamere services, when it opened on the M4.
 He was married, with a policeman son.
 It opened on Thursday 5 July 1973, when the motorway section opened.

 The 7.5 mile M62 section from Ainley Top to the Chain Bar (M606 motorway) was opened at the service station by Keith Speed on Thursday 5 July 1973.
 The motorway section should have opened in December 1972, but there was a report into box girder bridges by Sir Alec Merrison.
 It was the first permanently-lit section of motorway in Yorkshire, with five hundred 40-foot-high lights, and 46 miles of cable.
 In the summer of 1972, there was also a strike by the National Federation of Building Trades Operatives.